Lukkarinen/laptop-battery-tester/README.md

  Currently does not have proper logging and instead just prints stats to terminal three times per second.

  Planned features:
- - logging to file instead of terminal
+ - logging to file
- - support for automatically cutting power with a custom USB circuit
+ - support for automatically cutting power with a custom USB device
  - GUI